 With the “Safe Drinking Water Disclosure Act” – H.B.
-72 – the state of Utah is holding the companies that “fluoridate” Utah’s drinking waters accountable for pouring huge amounts of other toxic chemicals in the water along with the paid-for industrial waste, fluoride, in fluoridation batches.
+72 – the state of Utah is holding the companies that “fluoridate” Utah’s drinking water accountable for pouring tramp contaminants such as lead and aluminum into the water along with the paid-for industrial waste, fluoride, in fluoridation batches.

 Utah Governor Gary Herbert signed a bill last week that requires chemical companies to fully disclose all the chemicals and contaminants they are dumping into Utah’s water along with the toxic fluoride which has been represented for more than 60 years across the U.S. as a means of preventing dental caries.
 The bill – H.B.
-72 – is not designed to permanently stop water fluoridation or make a statement about whether fluoride’s rewards (its alleged property of preventing dental caries) outweighs its risks for causing various types of cancer, osteoporosis, MS and a host of other diseases.
-The bill is simply designed to force companies such as Thatcher and Mosaic Chemical to disclose exactly what is contained in the entire witches-brew batch of fluoridation chemicals being dumped in Utah’s drinking water.
+72 – is not designed to permanently stop water fluoridation or make a statement about whether fluoride’s rewards (its alleged dental caries-fighting properties) outweighs its risks for causing various types of cancer, osteoporosis, MS and a host of other diseases.
+The bill is simply designed to force companies such as Thatcher and Mosaic Chemical to disclose exactly what is contained in each batch of fluoridation chemicals being dumped in Utah’s drinking water.

 The fluoridation companies came under intense scrutiny after Utah’s analysis of various spills and releases of the fluoridation chemicals revealed that in addition to fluoride, there were several other “tramp” chemicals far in excess of allowable limits for safe drinking water – chemicals that included aluminum, arsenic, lead, mercury and berillium which, when mixed with fluoride, become especially active and dangerous to human health.